mckennapsean/dissertation/content/06-worksheet.md

 the design sheets.
 Generally, they found that the design sheets aided students in planning and organizing a design section for the project write-up, and it also encouraged students to think divergently, which is a skill not often taught in computer science.
-However, in a workshop at the 2016 IEEE VIS conference that used these worksheets, we experienced a limitation by using this approach too
+However, in a workshop at the 2016 IEEE VIS Conference that used these worksheets, we experienced a limitation by using this approach too
 soon: many steps must occur first, such as data collection, identifying the challenge, focusing on a target user, and finding tasks.
 Roberts et al. elude to